Jean Arthur (1900-1991)

 She spent the last few years of the Silent era in low-budget comedies and westerns and in 1929 she was chosen as one of the 13 WAMPAS (The Western Association of Motion Picture Advertisers) Baby stars, along with Loretta Young, amongst others.
 She was getting noticed and with the arrival of sound her career prospects improved considerably, as her distinctive husky voice made her transition to the new medium much easier than many of her contemporaries.
 It was at this time that Jean began to bleach her naturally dark hair blonde.

 The studio mishandled her career at first.
 In 'Paramount on Parade' in 1930, Jean was given two numbers despite her obvious lack of musical talent.
-She realised she needed to do someting to get herself out of the rut of cheap westerns and love interest parts.
-As she, herself said,"First I played ingénues and western heroines; then I played western heroines and ingénues.
-That diet of roles became as monotonous as a diet of spinach.
-The studio wouldn't trust me with any other kind of role, because I had no experience in any other kind.
-And I didn't see how I was ever going to acquire any other experience if I couldn't get any other kind of role.
-It was a vicious circle."
-She had the good sense in the early 1930's to spend time working in the theatre in order to improve her vocal technique.
+She realised she needed to do something to get herself out of the rut of cheap westerns and love interest parts.
+She had the good sense in 1932 to leave Hollywood to spend two years working in the New York theatre in order to improve her vocal technique.

-Her personality and skill did show through and in 1935 she started a series of memorable performances which were to make her a star.
+In 1934 she signed a contract with Columbia Studios, led by the ruthless and highly unpopular Harry Cohn.
+Her personality and skill showed through and in 1935 she started a series of memorable performances which were to make her a star.
 First, in 1935 she starred opposite Edward G. Robinson in the gangster comedy-drama 'The Whole Town's Talking', again directed by John Ford, and her ability as a comedienne began to show through.
 The following year she appeared in Frank Capra's 'Mr. Deeds Goes to Town' with Gary Cooper, followed in 1938 by 'You Can't Take It With You' and 'Mr. Smith Goes to Washington' in 1939, both with James Stewart.
 Frank Capra could see the comedic talent in her acting and he made fine use of the femininity evident just beneath the veneer of toughness expressed by her trademark husky voice.

 She played opposite Gary Cooper again, in the role of Calamity Jane in Cecil B. DeMille's 'The Plainsman' in 1936 followed the next year by Mitchell Leisen's screwball comedy 'Easy Living' opposite Ray Milland.
 It seemed that she could do no wrong and she was a strong contender for the highly sought-after role of Scarlett O'Hara in 'Gone with the Wind' in 1939.